carlosfrias/apigee-opdk-setup-os-common/README.md

 Apigee OPDK Common OS Setup
 =========

-This roles setups operating system packages and configs that would allow OPDK to function properly and for the system admin to have the tools needed to perform troubleshooting with greater ease.
+This roles sets up operating system packages and configs with common tools used by system admins to carry out diagnostic and troubleshooting.
 This role builds on the bare bones setup performed by apigee-opdk-setup-os-minimum.

 Requirements
 ------------
-The installation of Apigee OPDK requires root access.
-Credentials must also be supplied to override the empty placeholders provided here.
-It is recommended that credentials be consolidated into a single credentials.yml file that can be stored separately.
-It is assumed that files containing credentials are stored in the ~/.apigee folder.
+This role requires elevated system privilege.

 Role Variables
 --------------

-No variables defined here
+The collection `os_packages` contains a list of the systems packages installed by this role:

+    os_packages:
+    - lsof
+    - nc
+    - dos2unix
+    - tcpdump
+    - telnet
+    - vim
+    - tree

 Dependencies
 ------------